SimonWaldherr/DOMpteur/README.md

 ##Version

+* 0.2.3) get position infos of an element
 * 0.2.2) important bugfixes and CSS helper added
 * 0.2.1) add CSS and JS functions
 * 0.2.0) de/encode html and parse xml